+\emph{Conclusion \& Outlook.}---In this work we have shown that in interacting quantum systems the quantum Fisher information does not necessarily need to diverge in order to achieve quantum-enhanced precision.
+This counter-intuitive result follows from the fact that in critical metrology the relevant timescales grow upon approaching the critical point, whereas, in anti-critical metrology the timescale decreases by exploiting gap opening.
+Consequently, criticality leads to an enhancement of the quantum Fisher information that need not originate from quantum correlations (see End Matter for a demonstration).
+By contrast, anti-criticality leads to a suppression of the quantum Fisher information because of the shortening timescale.
+Nevertheless, comparable quantum enhancement can be achieved for either strategy.
+However, this viewpoint is often obscured by improper accounting of practically relevant resources, which can be remedied by employing the gap-regularized quantum Fisher information.

+To illustrate these principles, we consider the paradigmatic quantum Rabi model, which has been extensively studied in the context of critical metrology and exhibits a finite-component quantum phase transition.
+By carefully accounting for relevant resources—in particular, the intrinsic timescale set by the energy gap—we find that, for a fixed number of excitations, the anti-critical protocol can achieve the same sensitivity as the conventional critical protocol on significantly shorter characteristic timescales.
+These results are captured by the operational figure of merit introduced here, the gap-regularized quantum Fisher information.
+More generally, while critical quantum metrology is limited by long timescales, anti-critical metrology may require strong interactions and tunability of the spectral gap.
+Nevertheless, the proposed approach highlights that faster dynamics, rather than gap closing, can serve as a resource for quantum metrology.

-More broadly, our results suggest a new route for quantum metrology in interacting quantum systems that exploits gap opening and engineered spectra to simultaneously generate useful quantum correlations.
-This perspective seems to indicate that non-linear interactions, long-range couplings, or driven–dissipative mechanisms could be harnessed to design protocols in which enhanced precision arises not from critical slowing down, but from accelerated dynamics.
-In this context, finite-size systems appear particularly promising, as the amount of exploitable quantum correlations in an anti-critical metrology approach may be limited not by the energy gap, but rather by the finite dimensionality of the accessible Hilbert space~\cite{tobe}.
-At the same time, it is important to note that in certain situations critical metrology might still provide a better strategy.
-Nonetheless, the anti-critical approach opens a largely unexplored landscape of possibilities.
-Exploring such strategies—together with their practical challenges—may significantly expand the toolbox for implementing quantum-enhanced metrology in realistic interacting many-body platforms, while also deepening our understanding of the connection between quantum correlations and the energy gap in many-body quantum systems.
+As an outlook, our results suggest a new route for quantum metrology in interacting systems by exploiting gap opening and spectral engineering to generate useful quantum correlations.
+This perspective indicates that non-linear interactions, long-range couplings, or driven–dissipative mechanisms could be harnessed to design sensing protocols in which enhanced precision arises not from critical slowing down but from accelerated dynamics.
+Finite-size systems appear particularly promising in this context, as the exploitable quantum correlations in anti-critical metrology may ultimately be limited not by the energy gap but by the finite dimensionality of the accessible Hilbert space~\cite{PhysRevA.105.042620,tobe}.
+By contrast, critical metrology can offer advantages when the available time is sufficiently long to allow for adiabatic state preparation, decoherence is negligible on the relevant timescales, and the number of repetitions $\mu$ can be large.
+Anti-critical metrology should therefore be viewed as a complementary strategy that excels under realistic constraints of finite coherence and limited interrogation time, where rapid preparation and probing are essential and time itself is a costly resource.